Skip to main content

 - `dim_customers` - Refreshed column descriptions

-- `int_order_enrichment` - New model documented
+- `int_order_enrichment` - New component documented

 **Summary**:

-- Models documented: 3
+- Components documented: 3

 - New columns: 5